FraudDroid-mobile-ad-fraud/ExperimentResults/README.md

 The txt file shows the app md5 in the AdFraudBench.

 ## AdViewBench ##
 The AdViewBench folder includes 4,403 states generated from 500 apps.
+Since UTG files for 500 apps are too large, we are considering what form to upload these files.